Last Updated: 2025-10-21 Tue 14:18

 Reasonable indentation for assembly file which is mostly "flat": instructions line up, labels are offset from instructions

-Detailed documentation/comments are provided showing the algorithm used in the assembly
+Detailed documentation/comments are provided helping describe the algorithm used in the assembly

-Use of good label names to indicate jump targets: .NEG_PORT is good, .L32 is bad
+Use of good label names to indicate jump targets: .NEG_PORT_VALUE is good, .L32 is bad

 High-level variables and registers they occupy are documented in comments